databricks/terraform-provider-databricks/docs/resources/pipeline.md

   * `on-update-fatal-failure` - a pipeline update fails with a non-retryable (fatal) error.
   * `on-flow-failure` - a single data flow fails.

+## Attribute Reference

+In addition to all arguments above, the following attributes are exported:

+* `id` - Canonical unique identifier of the DLT pipeline.
+* `url` - URL of the DLT pipeline on the given workspace.

 ## Import